 If your adrenal glands are exhausted, you'll crave coffee most at 3pm.
 Unfortunately, the energy boost you receive after drinking coffee depletes the adrenals even further.
 This process is much like whipping a tired horse.
 Coffee is akin to a metabolic credit card.
 Sooner or later, you have to repay the debt.
 Ultimately, coffee increases exhaustion, anxiousness and fear, especially in Vata individuals who tend to have dry endocrine glands.
 Coffee over-stimulates the adrenals depleting them of fluids and creating more dryness.
 Licorice root in a warm glass or water nourishes the kidneys.
 Vata may combat tired afternoons with a homemade version of Gatorade(tm).
 Squeeze a wedge of lime and a pinch of salt into warm water.

 Coffee has a heavy, hearty, oily quality that is more satisfying than a simple herbal tea with water.
 To wean yourself from coffee, instead try herbal teas with almond milk.
 Rice and oat milk work as well.
 Reduce your coffee consumption in half each month, replacing it with one of these, or your own favorite substitute.
 Spices such as ginger will provide more balanced stimulation during the process.

-Coffee and Reproductive OrgansCoffee affects hormones.
+Coffee affects hormones.
 Post or peri-menopausal women should not drink coffee because it targets the reproductive organs.
 Non organic coffee is worse because it carries pesticides directly to reproductive tissue.
 Coffee irritates the lining of the digestive tract and should be avoided by people with digestive problems.
 It has a laxative effect.
 One study reports that coffee is linked to reduced breast size.